 GEI Provides Access to Opportunity

-Group Effort Initiative (GEI) was launched and financed by Ryan Reynolds and Blake Lively in August 2020.
-Run through their companies, Maximum Effort and B for Effort, GEI strives to create a pipeline for members of underrepresented communities to get real experience towards lasting careers within the entertainment industry.
+Group Effort Initiative (GEI) was launched and financed by Ryan Reynolds and Blake Lively in August 2020 and strives to create a pipeline for members of underrepresented communities to get real experience towards lasting careers within the entertainment industry.
+GEI’s overarching goal is to identify and eliminate barriers to advancement so that ALL communities have the opportunity to succeed in the industry.

 Reynolds and Lively kicked off the program by placing eight trainees on Reynolds’ Netflix action-adventure film, The Adam Project, directed by Shawn Levy and filmed in Vancouver, Canada.
 GEI funded the trainees’ salaries and housing during production, allowing them to work within a variety of departments including Art, Assistant Director, Camera, Construction, Makeup, Production Office, Set Decoration and VFX.